-As for Armaf, finding online sources about the company history has been quite challenging, and maybe the sign why some perfume aficionados avoid the brand itself.
+As for Armaf, finding online sources about the company’s history has been quite challenging, and maybe a sign why some perfume aficionados avoid the brand itself.

 Thankfully, I have found one resource about the brand’s history, perfumencologne, but please keep in mind that the following information may or may not be 100% accurate due to the companies veil of mystery that surrounds it:

 - The brand started out as a company manufacturing high-quality perfume bottles for designer perfume brands in the Middle East.